tomverbeure/bscan_tools/README.md

 This project contains some JTAG boundary scan related tools that help me with reverse engineering PCB.

+**Important: these are hacked up scripts for personal usage.
+They may very well only work for my specific case.**

 # BSCAN_PROC

 Requires the following input: